 - 2 or more cups cooked rice for serving

 - Make the rice: Begin cooking some rice for serving as you prepare the ingredients.

 - Make the marinade: combine the garlic, scallions, soy sauce, sugar and black pepper in a bowl.
 Add the steak slices and combine well.
 Set aside to briefly marinade for at least 10 minutes.

-- Add a dash of the remaining oil if the wok looks dry after moving the carrots.
+- Wilt the spinach: Add a dash of the remaining oil if the wok looks dry after moving the carrots.
 Keeping on high heat, add the spinach and stir-fry until it just starts to wilt, which will take just a minute or two.
 Use a slotted spoon to move the spinach to another serving bowl.

-- Place the steak, veggies, rice and kimchi in bowls to serve, either at the table or buffet style on the counter.
+- Serve: Place the steak, veggies, rice and kimchi in bowls to serve, either at the table or buffet style on the counter.
 Start each plate with a serving of rice, then the veggies, followed by the steak.
 Top with kimchi for a tasty Korean meal!